 To gain a better appreciation of the gravity of the issue which may tend to be looked upon as a relatively harmless issue by the lay person, let us hear from Dr. Deepak P., Assistant Professor of Computer Science at Queen’s University Belfast (United Kingdom) who specializes in Artificial Intelligence and Data Ethics.
 Dr. Deepak explains the sensitivities involved in the use of applications run by firms which are based outside India and who are bound by the laws and regulations prevailing in a foreign country.
 The data collected by these firms may be stored on servers located outside the country.
 While such data normally resides in the custody of the company itself, they may have to honour data requests received by governments of those countries.
 Moreover, many firms have been found to honour such requests, which thereby poses the risk of Indian users’ data getting into powers which could use that information strategically, against our national interests.

 Data is powerful.
 Data Mining technologies have become very advanced today, throwing open many ways in which danger may strike.
-Dr. Deepak cites the example of online fitness tracker app Strava, a San Francisco based service that uses a mobile phone’s GPS to track the subscriber’s exercise activity.
+That is why when using a mfa app, the security on both ends must be airtight to ensure the safety of the user.
+Dr. Deepak cites the example of the online fitness tracker app Strava, a San Francisco based service that uses a mobile phone’s GPS to track the subscriber’s exercise activity.
 It enables users to evaluate and compare their performance with each other and over time.
 In November 2017, the app released a heatmap – a data visualization of 27 billion kilometres of running activity recorded on the app between 2015 and September 2017, containing around 3 trillion data points.
 Looking at the data, Nathan Ruser, a young international security student at an Australian university realized this can be dangerous.
 Why?
 It occurred to him that among the millions of users of the app are military personnel who regularly go for running and jogging.
 He found that the app data can reveal unknown information about military bases, including the routes taken by soldiers, commonly used exercise routes and patrolled roads.
 This could hence pose a direct threat to national security.

 Another point to bear in mind when thinking of data and information security, says Dr. Deepak, is that we will not typically be able to anticipate the myriad ways in which a data set can end up being used, while the data is being produced or even transmitted.
 The above example of the running app illustrates this.
 He gave another example, of what is known as forensic genealogy, wherein genetic information sourced from consumer companies are used to identify suspects or victims in criminal cases.
 This has been used by police in USA to solve many cases, recalls Dr. Deepak.
 The DNA profile from the crime scene is uploaded to a public-access database containing genetic information of people.
 The database enables identification of relatives based on comparison of DNA profiles, thereby helping law enforcement agencies in identifying potential suspects or victims of cases.